Child Centered Play Therapy

 Kinds Logo Blue

 The most natural way for children to show us what’s on their minds, is through play.
-Play helps children to express and process what they are thinking and feeling and toys are like children’s words.
-Play helps children process their feelings when words are not readily available.
-It supports children with making sense of the world around them and learn skills through play in a developmentally appropriate way.
-Play therapy is suitable form of therapy for children of all kinds.
+Play helps children to express and process what they are thinking and feeling.
+Toys are like children’s words. and play helps children process their feelings and experiences.
+Play supports children with making sense of the world around them and gives them an opportunity to practise skills in a developmentally appropriate way.

-Kinds offers child-centred play therapy (CCPT) for children between the ages of 3-12 years old who are experiencing behavioural and/or social emotional challenges.
+Child-centred play therapy (CCPT) is for children between the ages of 3-10 years old who are experiencing behavioural and/or social emotional challenges, such as

 • Anxiety and grief